-Might originally have been surmounted by gable with figure of Christ, and carved paterae, as found above the north door of All Saints church, Lullington, Somerset, as suggested by Mr Brian Gittos (History & Heritage Group church tour, 20 June 2016).
-Likewise, Orbach & Pevsner, at 440.
+Might originally have been surmounted by gable with figure of Christ, and carved paterae, as found above the north door of All Saints church, Lullington, Somerset, as suggested by Mr Brian Gittos (History & Heritage Group church tour, 20 June 2016);(likewise, Orbach & Pevsner, at 440.)
 Were paterae installed in chancel?
-Note discussion, below, of their origin: No. 10 Design Features of Interest.
+Note discussion, above, No. 3.

-Present wooden door restored by John Taylor, local craftsman, 1996.
+Present wooden door restored by John Taylor, local

+craftsman, 1996.